Gold Museum Bogota – Colombia as El Dorado

 This is my fifth post on a recent Adventures Abroad trip to the wonderful country of Colombia where I found the people extremely friendly and outgoing, the food amazingly good and the variety of things to see and do off the charts.
 The first four posts all deal with the city of Bogota and surrounding area.
 You can read them on my website.
 In the last post we wandered by foot into the oldest part of Bogota, La Candelaria, where the street art made me rethink everything I thought I knew about Latin Americans.
 In this post our group is going to visit the most famous museum in Colombia, the Gold Museum that houses over 55,000 works of which over 6,000 are on display.
 But first, we have some time for lunch and a quick look around the area of Bogota where the Gold Museum is situated.

 While there weren’t that many people in La Candelaria area (mainly because the university students who generally haunt the place were on break) the closer we got to the Gold Museum the more crowded the streets became.
 This is also an area that houses a lot of government offices and other businesses like the headquarters of Avianca, the Colombian national airline and second oldest in the world still in continuous operation.
-KLM is oldest in case your interested.
+KLM is the oldest in case you’re interested.
 Most of the people on the streets around noon were sharply dressed and obviously on a break from work.
 We found a spot on the corner of Calle 16 and Carrera 5 a block from the entrance to the Gold Museum, the Chantonner Delikatessan and ordered chorizos sandwiches and beer.
 This is what we got.

 The sausages in Colombia are uniformly excellent, even blood sausage which I usually avoid, but this chorizo sandwich might be the best I’ve ever tasted.
 Smothered in onions, peppers and a pesto like sauce, it was sloppy to eat and more than worth the mess.
 Also the Tierra Santa beer on tap was the best I had in Colombia and I was able to find it nowhere else in Colombia.
 From what I can gather on the net, it’s an artisanal brewery whose products are served on tap and much sought after by beer aficionados.
 So if your looking for a quick bite before touring the Gold Museum I recommend Chantonner Delikatassen.